-Canada’s biotech sector is making a name for itself in terms of market size and growth potential.
+While Canada’s biotech sector is small when compared to its neighbor down south, the Canadian biotech market is still making a name for itself in terms of market size and growth potential.

-The survey states that in 2017, 54 percent of respondents considered their companies to be in the emerging stages of development, while only 22 percent said they were in the growth phase.
-By the end of 2018, 34 percent expected to be in the growth stage, signaling optimism about biotech in Canada.
+The survey states that in 2017, 54 percent of respondents considered their companies to be in the emerging stages of development, while 22 percent said they were growing.
+Thirty-four percent expected to be in the growth stage by the end of 2018, signaling optimism about biotech in Canada.

 Below, the Investing News Network profiles the five top TSX biotech stocks year-to-date.
-Data was compiled on July 8, 2019 using TradingView’s stock screener, and all companies listed had market caps between C$20 million and C$500 million at that time.
+Data was compiled on October 28, 2019, using TradingView’s stock screener, and all companies listed had market caps between C$15 million and C$500 million at that time.

-StageZero Life Sciences — formerly GeneNews — designed the Aristotle test panel, which was created to screen for 10 different cancers with only one blood sample.
+StageZero Life Sciences designed the Aristotle test panel, which was created to screen for 10 different cancers with only one blood sample.
 The company has dedicated itself to developing tests that will detect cancer early by using whole blood, which means none of the components of the blood have been removed prior to testing.

 StageZero Life Sciences’ Sentinel Principle platform was used to develop the first liquid biopsy for colorectal cancer, called ColonSentry.

 Medicenna Therapeutics is an oncology-focused company working to develop treatments for a wide range of cancers.
-The company’s lead drug candidate, MDNA55, is in a Phase 2b clinical trial to test its ability to treat resistant glioblastoma multiforme (rGBM), the most aggressive form of brain cancer.
+The company’s lead drug candidate, MDNA55, is in a Phase 2b clinical trial to test its ability to treat resistant glioblastoma multiforme, the most aggressive form of brain cancer.

-MDNA55 has been granted orphan drug designation to treat gliomas by the US Food and Drug Administration (FDA) and by the European Medicines Agency.
-The FDA has also given MDNA55 fast track designation to treat glioblastoma multiforme and anaplastic astrocytoma, a rare malignant brain tumor.
+MDNA55 has been granted orphan drug designation to treat gliomas by the FDA and by the European Medicines Agency.
+The FDA has also given MDNA55 fast-track designation to treat glioblastoma multiforme and anaplastic astrocytoma, a rare malignant brain tumor.

 Aptose Biosciences is developing products that target hematologic malignancies, including acute myeloid leukemia (AML) and high-risk myelodysplastic syndromes (MDS).